SymfonyCasts/symfony5/sfcasts/ep5-security/activating-2fa.md

 `@IsGranted("ROLE_USER")`.
 Let me re-type that and hit tab to get the `use` statement on top.

+***TIP
+This next paragraph is... wrong!
+Using ``ROLE_USER`` will not force a user to re-renter their password if they're only authenticated via a remember me cookie.
+To do that, you should use `IS_AUTHENTICATED_FULLY`.
+And that's what I should have used here.
+***

 For the most part, I've been using `IS_AUTHENTICATED_REMEMBERED` for security... so that you *just* need to be logged in... even if it’s via a remember me cookie.
 But I'm using `ROLE_USER` here, which is effectively identical to